Simon Bolivar Buckner Jr.: Alaska

 Buckner was promoted to brigadier general in 1940 and was assigned to fortify and protect Alaska as commander of the Army's Alaska Defense Command.
 He was promoted to major general in August 1941.
-Alaskan waters, including areas along the Aleutian Islands and into the Bering Sea coastline, had previously been reconnoitered by Imperial Japanese Naval vessels in the 1930s.
+He became known as a hard, tough leader, sleeping under a single sheet no matter how cold it was and denying his men the use of under arm deodorants, declaring that a man should smell like a man.

-The potential for some kind of action was considered seriously by both US and Canadian Forces.
-When the US was finally drawn into World War II, the defense of Alaska had already been underway - but no one knew the where, when or how the Japanese would attack.
-It came in a stunning surprise attack on Dutch Harbor 3–5 June 1942; farther west, Imperial Japanese forces seized the islands Kiska and Attu, bringing ashore some 7,000 troops (at Kiska) and nearly 3,000 at Attu.
+The Japanese launched a surprise attack on Dutch Harbor 3–5 June 1942; farther west, Imperial Japanese forces seized the islands Kiska and Attu, bringing ashore some 7,000 troops (at Kiska) and nearly 3,000 at Attu.
 American commanders, including Buckner, feared that the Japanese would use the islands as bases to strike within range along the rest of the US West Coast.
-The West Coast was previously attacked several times in the past six months (including unrestricted submarine warfare in coastal waters, the bombardment of Ellwood in California and the bombardment of Fort Stevens in Oregon).
 Lieutenant Paul Bishop of the 28th Bombardment Group recalled that:

 Buckner gave orders in June 1942 for the indigenous Aleut people to be evacuated and for their villages to be burned.
 The Aleut people were not allowed to return until 1945, after the war was over.
 Buckner furthermore objected to the deployment of African American troops in Alaska, writing to his superiors of his concern that they would remain after the war, "with the natural result that they would interbreed with the Indians and the Eskimos and produce an astonishingly objectionable race of mongrels which would be a problem".

 The campaign to take back Attu Island took nearly a year.
 The Battle for Attu, Operation Landcrab, occurred across three weeks in May 1943.
 The casualties on both sides were high.
 On shore, some 549 US soldiers were killed, 1,148 were wounded, and 1,814 suffered cold and disease.
 Of the 2,900 Japanese garrison, only 28 survived.
-Off shore and in the air overhead, many dozens of airmen and sailors of both sides lost their lives during the months of the Aleutian Campaign.